spencz13/startup/README.md

 ### In progress 11/13/23: Make website look better and chat more useable by coonnecting username and more security features (make active rooms with keys or codes).
 ### Build update (1) 11/18/23: Added support for mogodb.
 In process of making it used for login and possible ability to save messages on chat.
 ### Build update (2) 11/18/23: Added saved login support via mogodb.
 ### Build update 12/14/23: Converted site to run in react.
 Added more functionality with Login.
-Changed how chat functions slightly.
+Updated chat and added some more style to the 'blog' element.